awsdocs/amazon-personalize-developer-guide/doc_source/customizing-solution-config.md

 ## Configuring a solution \(AWS SDKs\)<a name="configure-solution-sdk"></a>

-The following code shows how to create an Amazon Personalize solution using the SDK for Python \(Boto3\) or SDK for Java 2\.x\.
+The following code shows how to create an Amazon Personalize solution\.
+Give the solution a name, and specify the Amazon Resource Name \(ARN\) of your dataset group, and the ARN of the recipe to use\.
+For information on recipes, see [Step 1: Choosing a recipe](working-with-predefined-recipes.md)\.

 You can modify the following code to optimize recipe properties and hyperparameters \(see [Hyperparameters and HPO](customizing-solution-config-hpo.md)\) or filter the Interactions data used for training \(see [Choosing the interactions data used for training](event-values-types.md)\)\.
 If you use either the [User\-Personalization recipe](native-recipe-new-item-USER_PERSONALIZATION.md) or [Personalized\-Ranking recipe](native-recipe-search.md) recipe, you can optimize your solution for an objective in addition to relevance\.
 For more information see [Optimizing a solution for an additional objective](optimizing-solution-for-objective.md)\.

-Record the solution ARN for future use and proceed to [Creating a solution version \(AWS SDKs\)](creating-a-solution-version.md#create-solution-version-sdk)\.

 ------
 #### [ SDK for Python \(Boto3\) ]

-Create a new solution using the following `create_solution` method\.
-Replace `solution name` with your solution name, `recipe arn` with the recipe Amazon Rescource Name \(ARN\) from [Step 1: Choosing a recipe](working-with-predefined-recipes.md), and `dataset group arn` with the ARN of your dataset group\.

 ```
 import boto3